Resisting and Obstructing the Police Defense Attorney

 As indicated above, prosecutors want to show the police they are on their side and are very tough on anyone they think gave the police a hard time, let alone injured them.
 They rarely offer plea bargains and usually press for jail time for defendants convicted of Resisting and Obstructing the Police.
 Likewise, judges want to show the police they support them and have no problem sending people to jail.
 Resisting and Obstructing the Police cases, especially if there is any alleged injury.
 Your lawyer is the only thing standing between you and a prosecutor or judge seeking to impose a jail sentence.

 Every crime is made up of parts called elements.
-To convict a defendant, the prosecution must prove every element beyond a reasonable doubt.
+To secure a conviction, the prosecution must prove every element beyond a reasonable doubt.
 The elements of resisting and obstructing the police are:

 (1) The defendant assaulted, battered, wounded, resisted, obstructed, opposed, or endangered a police officer.
-The defendant must have actually resisted by what they said or did, but physical violence is not necessary.
+The defendant must have actually resisted verbally or physically, but violence is unnecessary.

 (2) The defendant knew or had reason to know that the person was a police officer performing their duties at the time.